Varicocele Q & A

 - Visible, enlarged veins in the scrotum

-- Lump in scrotum that is not painful
+- Lump in the scrotum that is not painful

 - Pain that is worse when standing, during hot weather, or during exercise

-Signs of a varicocele can often be observed by your physician, but imaging such as ultrasound is helpful in diagnosing the condition and planning appropriate treatment.
+While your physician may visualize a varicocele without testing, imaging such as ultrasound is helpful when diagnosing the condition and planning appropriate treatment.

 How is Varicocele treated?

-Treatments for varicocele can include embolization of the gonadal vein in the office setting, on an outpatient basis.
-Relief is often immediate, and patients can go home the same day, and return to normal activity after only a day or two.
-Coordinating care with your Primary Care Provider or Urologist will allow our specialists here at VHI to create a treatment plan that gets you back to a healthy lifestyle as quickly as possible, with minimal downtime.
+Treatment for Varicocele includes a minimally invasive procedure that involves embolization of the gonadal vein.
+This procedure is done in an office-based setting.
+Relief is often immediate, and patients can go home the same day and return to regular activity after only a day or two.
+Coordinating care with your Primary Care Provider or Urologist will allow our specialists here at Vascular Health Institute to create a treatment plan that gets you back to a healthy lifestyle as quickly as possible, with minimal downtime.